Microsoft Teams for Tech Interviews in 2026: The Complete Candidate Guide

 The single most important fact about Teams versus other video-conferencing platforms is that recording and live transcription are first-class, deeply integrated features.
 They're often on by default.

 When a Teams meeting is recorded, the file goes to OneDrive or SharePoint inside the organizer's tenant.
+A tenant is the company's private, walled-off Office 365 environment; recordings live there under the company's rules, not on Microsoft's central servers.
 The organizer is whoever scheduled the call (usually a recruiter, a coordinator, or the hiring manager).
 The recording sits in their company's Office 365 environment, governed by their tenant's retention policy.
 Default retention at large enterprises is often six months to two years.
 Compliance-heavy industries (finance, healthcare, government) frequently set retention to seven years or longer because regulation requires it.

 The transcript is the differentiator.
 Teams generates a searchable transcript automatically when recording is on.
 The transcript is auto-linked to the recording timeline: a reviewer can search for a specific phrase, find every timestamp it appears at, and jump directly to those moments in the video.
 Days after the interview, a debrief panelist can re-read your exact words on a specific question, watch your face as you said them, and share the timestamp with the rest of the hiring committee.